Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionsEditor.md

 ![Control Scheme Properties](Images/ControlSchemeProperties.png)

 To see the Control Schemes in the Input Action Asset editor window, open the Control Scheme drop-down list in the top left of the window.
 This menu lets you add or remove Control Schemes to your Asset.
-If the Asset contains any Control Schemes, you can select a Control Scheme, and then the window only shows bindings that belong to that Scheme.
+If the Asset contains any Control Schemes, you can select a Control Scheme, and then the window only shows bindings that are associated with that Scheme.
 If you select a binding, you can now pick the Control Schemes for which this binding should be active in the __Properties__ view to the left of the window.
 When you add a new Control Scheme, or select an existing Control Scheme, and then select __Edit Control Scheme…__, you can edit the name of the Control Scheme and which devices the Scheme should be active for.